 Fulfillment by Amazon would be key

-While he’s heard rumors that Amazon could launch an Amazon.il site before the end of the year, Elbaz thinks it won’t be before the middle of 2020.
+While he’s heard rumors that Amazon could launch an Amazon.co.il site before the end of the year, Elbaz thinks it won’t be before the middle of 2020.

 Would such a site attract North American sellers?
-Wiener of Quantum Networks says there are aspects of the Israeli market that are attractive.
+There are aspects of the Israeli market that are attractive, says Eytan Wiener, chief operating officer and co-founder of New York City-based online retailer Quantum Networks.
 He says the country’s population is tech-savvy and buys a lot from online Chinese retailers, particularly Alibaba Group’s AliExpress, showing a willingness to shop online on foreign sites to get better prices.

 In fact, Israel ranks 10th among countries in terms of traffic to AliExpress.com, the international marketplace Alibaba operates that sells mostly China-made goods to consumers around the world, according to website traffic monitor SimilarWeb.